Ashwin901/Vidmeet/README.md

  3) Thre's also a leave button using which a user can leave the room

  4) At the end there is a chat button, if we press this button a chat section will appear where the users present in the room can text each other.
-    The chat section can slide in and slide out ny pressing the chat button
+    The chat section can slide in and slide out by pressing the chat button

  ## Compatibility :
  This web app can be used in different screen sizes such as a desktop, smartphone, tablet etc.